recoverysource-sites/williamsport/content/history/index.md

 title: District 48 History
 ---

-Historical documentation of origins for district and each meeting within:
+Historical records showing the origins of this district and meetings within.

 - [District Origination](./district48history.pdf)
 - [A Common Solution](./acommonsolution.pdf)